This post may contain links through various affiliate programs such as Amazon, which means I earn from qualifying purchases.

 You do not build up any equity in a vehicle when you lease it, only when your purchase it.

-When you purchase a vehicle, and drive it for an extended period, while you do build up equity, that amount declines the longer you own the vehicle.
+When you purchase a vehicle out right, and drive it for an extended period, while you do build up equity, that amount declines the longer you own the vehicle.
 With leasing, you have the advantage of only having to pay for what you use while with the buying option you must pay for everything, regardless of whether you use it or not.

 Leasing gives you the advantage of obtaining lower payments and the option of having a new vehicle every two or three years.
 This can be important to many people because it provides you with the benefit of having the latest safety features on your vehicle and the comfort of knowing you won't have many warranty problems.
 If you don't care about whether you build-up equity in the vehicle and feel you won't go over the mileage limits then leasing may be the right option for you.